GitHub-Insight-ANZ-Lab/copilot-lab-integration/labs/04-Bicep.md

 - Start typing `// keyVault with enable rbac authorization, purge protection and soft delete for 7 days` and let Copilot assist with completing the resource configuration.
 - Copilot might reference `tenantId` from a non-existent variable.
 Use Copilot to help troubleshoot the error.

-### Exercise 4: Create an Azure SQL Database with Bicep Module
+### Step 4: Create an Azure SQL Database with Bicep Module

 Set up a SQL Database resource using a Bicep module to allow for reusable infrastructure.